mawburn/cardrpg/src/site/notes/Mechanics/Skills.md

 # Skill Overview

-As stated in [[Mechanics/Character Creation, Levels, Advancing|Character Creation, Levels, Advancing]], players may assign a single die type to 1 attribute.
+As stated in [[Mechanics/Character Creation Advancing|Character Creation Advancing]], players may assign a single die type to 1 attribute.
 So these skills are completely separated from [[Mechanics/Attributes|Attributes]].
 They represent your character and their personal growth, not how good they are at fighting monsters or evil warlords.

 Skills are more or less tags that represent your character and are meant for the RP aspects of the game only.
 Combat has its own rules and exists outside of the type of RP that would be useful for these skills.